The Tarot, the ten Sephirot, the twenty-two Hebrew letters and paths on the Tree of Life

 The creators of Galgal also associated the twenty-two Tarot trumps with the twenty-two letters and paths.
 These correspondences appear in Zev ben Shimon Halevi's “Tree of Life”.

 The traditional numbering of the Marseilles Tarot is followed until the 16th path when on the 17th path between Hod and Yesod the 0 card of the Fool is associated with the Hebrew letter Peh.
 This makes sense if one considers that someone who can't keep silent and is afflicted by incessant mindless chatter depletes his energy foolishly.
+In the following table I include astrological correspondences shown in the Sepher Yetzirah as well as alternative titles to the major trumps of the Tarot.

 1st path, Apprentice, card 1, letter Aleph, Air